 I paint landscapes and figures from my home studio in a small village at the foot of the Nebraska Sandhills where I live with my husband, Gary.

 I like to convey atmosphere and mood in my art.
 I believe rain, fog and the golden light of early morning and late afternoon give the land around us a magical feel.
-It’s this magic I want to try to capture with pastel and oil paints.
+It’s this magic I want to try to capture with oil paints.

 I have always wanted to paint.
 I am a very visual person, I see light and notice it everywhere.
 I just never had a language to express it until I started painting in 2012.